Q. What is a DOI (Digital Object Identifier)? Do I need to use this in my APA reference page citation entries?

 As yet, not all electronic resources in the Baker College Library system provide a DOI for all of their articles.

 - For this reason, although APA recommends using a DOI in place of retrieval information, Baker College's official version of APA 6th edition still has you list the source in the following format:

 If the resource in question does list a DOI, this can be used in place of the above statement, in the following format:

-If you have any questions about this topic, please contact your campus librarians for more information.
+If you have any questions about this topic, contact the ARC/Library for more information.